billiegoose/g/README.md

 get diff %REFA% %REFB% | compare %REFA% with %REFB% (git diff %REFA% %REFB%) get undo commit | git reset --soft HEAD~1 get push | pushes to upstream.
 If upstream not set, prompt user to name a remote branch.
-(If multiple remotes exist, prompt for which remote to use.) get clone %PATH% | %PATH% can be a normal url.
+(If multiple remotes exist, prompt for which remote to use.) get clone %PATH% | git clone --recurse-submodules %PATH%.
 Paths like "username/repo" will be expanded assuming a Github.
 Paths with just "repo" will expand to a Github url, if your Github username is stored in git config. get tag %TAG% | git tag %TAG% get untag %TAG% | Deletes local tag.
-Y/N prompt to delete remote tag. get lg | git log --graph --pretty=format:'%h - %d %s (%cr) <%an>' --abbrev-commit -10
+Y/N prompt to delete remote tag. get log | git log --graph --pretty=format:'%h - %d %s (%cr) <%an>' --abbrev-commit -10 get submodule | Finds all git repos underneath the main repo and makes them submodules get ignore %FILE% | Adds %FILE% to the current .gitignore file

 Short Aliases | Full
 --------------|-----